ASF

 the square roots of the eigenvalues of the product of the two Gramians, ordered decreasingly.
 Though and each depend on the choice of state coordinates (under , and ), the eigenvalues of the product are invariant, since is a similarity transform: the are properties of the input-output map alone, independent of how the state is written.

 Each grades one input-output direction by how strongly it is jointly reachable from the dose and visible at the sensor: a direction with large is excited hard by the input and imprints hard on the output, and a direction with near zero is one the dose barely excites, or that barely reaches the assay, or both.
-This grading has an operational payoff that names the whole method.
+This grading has an operational payoff, and it names the method.

 Theorem (Balanced realisation and the truncation bound).